Herodas: Mime VIII

 Opens with the poet waking up his servants to listen to his dream; but we have only the beginning, and the other fragments are very short.
 Within the limits of 100 lines or less Herodas presents us with a highly entertaining scene and with characters definitely drawn.

 Discussion

-Some of these had been perfected no doubt upon the Attic stage, where the tendency in the 4th century had been gradually to evolve accepted types—not individuals, but generalizations from a class, an art in which Menander's was esteemed the master-hand.
+There might be a connection to Athenian New Comedy, where the tendency in the 4th century had been gradually to evolve accepted types—not individuals, but generalizations from a class, an art in which Menander's was esteemed the master-hand.

 Their effect is achieved by true dramatic means, with touches never wasted and the more delightful often because they do not clamour for attention.
 The execution has the qualities of first-rate Alexandrian work in miniature, such as the epigrams of Asclepiades possess, the finish and firm outlines; and these little pictures bear the test of all artistic work – they do not lose their freshness with familiarity, and gain in interest as one learns to appreciate their subtle points.